aaronbloomfield/ccc/hws/tokens/index.md

 - The background of the coin circle itself needs to be something more interesting than white.
 - The file must be a .png file, and it will have to be named `xyz.png`, where "xyz" is your coin abbreviation.

 We provide a [logo-template.png](logo-template.png) file as a starter file -- it is the correct size and has a transparent background outside the circle.
 You can use a free program such as [GIMP](https://www.gimp.org/) to edit your program.

+You will upload your logo to the URL given on the Canvas landing page.

 #### Part 1, task 3: Review the starter code